yuki-yano10/CrosSplice/README.md

 ## Intended use and assumptions

 CrosSplice is primarily designed to detect **germline** or **constitutional SSCVs** from **paired WGS and RNA-seq data**.
-The pipeline assumes that variant carrier status can be defined from DNA sequencing data and compared with RNA-seq junction read support across carrier and non-carrier samples.
+The pipeline assumes that the presence or absence of the variant can be defined from DNA sequencing data and compared with RNA-seq junction read support between samples with and without the vaiant.

 One of the key features of CrosSplice is the ability to aggregate RNA-seq evidence across multiple tissues.